fahuamancaja/RedVenturesAssessment/README.md

 ## Installation through Visual Studio Code
  0. Ensure you have Dotnet Core 5 sdk and runtime!
- 1. Download repo as Zip
+ 1. Download repo as Zip and unzip
  2. Open Project in Visual Studio Code
- 3. You can build Docker image and load to container from
+ 3. You can build Docker image and load to container from root directory with command prompt
-  *  docker build -t loyaltyprogram-app .*
+  *  "docker build -t loyaltyprogram-app ."
-  *  docker run -d -p 5000:80 loyaltyprogram-app*
+  *  "docker run -d -p 5000:80 loyaltyprogram-app"
  4. You can also run from within API folder through command prompt command "dotnet run"
  5. Site is accessible from https://localhost:5001/